PrefectHQ/prefect/docs/core/tutorial/06-parallel-execution.md

 :::

-Let's adjust our Flow to distribute our Tasks onto a [Dask](https://dask.org/) Cluster, parallizing our execution.
+Let's adjust our Flow to distribute our Tasks onto a [Dask](https://dask.org/) Cluster, parallelizing our execution.
 This may sound involved, but will actually be our simplest adjustment yet:

 ```python{1,7}
 from prefect.engine.executors import DaskExecutor